Jerrylum/topmost2/README.md

 ### Special Thanks

-Thank you [SamNg](https://github.com/ngkachunhlp) and [COMMANDER.WONG](https://github.com/COMMANDERWONG) for their suggestion and testing the software.
+Thanks you [SamNg](https://github.com/ngkachunhlp) and [COMMANDER.WONG](https://github.com/COMMANDERWONG) for their suggestions and  software testing.